Conventional Loans

 Conventional loans can be obtained with down payments as low as 3% for first-time homebuyers through programs like Fannie Mae's HomeReady or Freddie Mac's Home Possible.
 Standard conventional loans typically require at least 5% down, while 20% is needed to avoid private mortgage insurance (PMI).
 The size of your down payment affects both your interest rate and monthly payment.

 Interest rates for conventional mortgages are primarily influenced by the 10-year Treasury yield, with lenders adding a spread of 1.5-3 percentage points.
 Your personal financial profile significantly impacts your offered rate, with factors including credit score, down payment size, loan term, debt-to-income ratio, and loan amount.
-As of May 2025, 30-year fixed rates average around 6.7-7%.
+Current market rates fluctuate based on economic conditions and Federal Reserve policy.
 There are many factors that decide what interest rate you will get.
-Beside your individual qualifications, the economy and the Fed also play a big part as well.
-Learn more from one of SRK CAPITAL's Founders, Sebastian Naranjo.
+Besides your individual qualifications, the economy and the Fed also play a big part as well.
+For current rates specific to your situation, use SRK CAPITAL's rate finder tool or speak with one of our loan officers.

 PMI protects the lender if you default on your loan and is typically required for conventional loans with less than 20% down payment.
 PMI costs between 0.3% and 1.5% of your loan amount annually ($75-$375 monthly on a $300,000 loan).
 You can remove PMI when your loan balance reaches 80% of the original home value (by request) or automatically when it reaches 78%.
 If your home has appreciated, you can request a new appraisal to demonstrate that your loan-to-value ratio has dropped below 80%.